The Aaron “Max” Schuldiner Holocaust Essay Award

 This scholarship was established in memory of Aaron “Max” Schuldiner.
 Max Schuldiner was born in Poland in 1920.
-In 1939 when the Nazis invaded Poland, he, his parents, and his siblings were among the Jews who fled eastward, across the border to Russia.
-From there they were shipped to western Siberia, where Max worked in a labor camp.
-It was while in Russia that Max met another Jewish refugee, Toby Bier, who became his wife.
-After the war, the couple returned westward to Germany, where Max worked as a guard in a displaced
+In 1939 when the Nazis invaded Poland, he, his parents, and siblings were among the Jews who fled eastward, across the border to Russia.
+From there they were shipped to western Siberia where Max worked in a labor camp.
+It was also while in Russia that he met another Jewish refugee, Toby Bier, who became his wife.
+After the War, they returned westward into Germany where Max worked as a guard in a displaced

 Prize: TBD, but historically around $500

 Who can enter: